mynl/aggregate/docs/2_user_guides/2_x_re_pricing.rst

     :okwarning:

     a04 = build('agg Re:04 dfreq [1:6] dsev [1:6] '
-                 'occurrence net of 1 x 4 and 1 x 5 '
+                 'occurrence net of 1 xs 4 and 1 xs 5 '
-                 'aggregate net of 4 xs 12 and 4 x 16')
+                 'aggregate net of 4 xs 12 and 4 xs 16')
     @savefig DD_nn.png
     a04.plot()
     qd(a04)